MuhammadTalha944/Upload-Image-Laravel/readme.md

 This is a simple Laravel(5.4) application with crud method and also the image uploading function.<br>
 To run the project follow the following steps:<br>
-1. run php artisan migrate command on  project root directory<br>
+1.run php artisan migrate command on  project root directory<br>
 2.run php artisan serve <br>
 3.enter the address  in browser localhost:8000<br>